 But your bottle of balsamic vinegar is open, and you’ve found yourself worrying: does balsamic vinegar go bad?

 What’s the bottom line?
-The bad news is the taste of balsamic vinegar does deteriorate over time, and it can go bad.
+The bad news is that the taste of balsamic vinegar deteriorates over time and can go bad.

 How To Tell If Balsamic Vinegar Has Gone Bad

 Is your balsamic vinegar off?
 It’s not hard to tell.
 The signs are:

 - Taste.
 If you can taste any harshness in the balsamic vinegar or acidity, it’s time to bin it.

 - Mold.
 See any mold on the spout or in the bottle and your vinegar is ready to get chucked.